DoctorMcKay/node-steam-user/README.md

 *This is an [ID event](#id-events).*

-Emitted when we receive either a friend message or a chat room message.
+Emitted when we receive either a friend message or a chat room message, as long as we're [online](#setpersonastate-name).

 ### friendMessage
 - `senderID` - The message sender, as a `SteamID` object